nexomis/nf-template/Readme.md

   - Tag processes with labels present in `modules/config/process/labels.config` and update if necessary.

-  - To easily adapt (without multiplying module versions) the publication of `processes` and `subworkflows` (not the case for `workflows`) specifically to each workflow, centralize publication operations in the `conf/publish.config` file.
+  - To easily adapt (without multiplying module versions) the publication of `processes` and `subworkflows` (not the case for `workflows`) specifically to each workflow, centralize publication operations in the `conf/publish.conf` file.
-**Note:** how to target a specific call of a process or subworkflow using, for example, task.id?
+**Note:** to target a specific call of a process or subworkflow they must be imported with an unique name.
+In all cases a process (or subworkflow) can't be call twices with the same name.

   - Do not directly call parameters (`params`) in processes and sub-workflows: processes and sub-workflows should not directly depend on global parameters.
 Use channels to pass parameter values in workflows: aggregate parameters into channels at the main workflow level, then pass these channels to processes and sub-workflows as inputs.

+  - In order to pass arguments to specific functions use `conf/ext.conf`, those arguments can then be access directly in the subworkflows or processes by calling `task.ext.args`.

 ## Notations